nu1504ta0609sa0902/CYD_practice_projects/README.md

 * https://youtu.be/mk7B_LBags8 - Button LED on breadboard
 * https://youtu.be/34ps1c4kjw8 - Switch LED on breadboard

+* https://youtu.be/ynHcOtYNopg - Add Custom Fonts and use it.

 # CYD setup details available at RandomNerdTutorials
 ESP32-2432S028R Cheap Yellow Display LVGL example with EEZ Studio.